Filippo-Galli/PACS-challenges/challenge_2/README.md

 ```Bash
 seq 10 | xargs -Iz ./main test/lnsp_131.mtx
 ```
+All test were executed on a laptop with the following characteristics:
+- Model: 82UT Yoga Slim 7 Pro 14IAH7
+- OS: Arch Linux x86_64
+- CPU: 12th Gen Intel i7-12700H
+- RAM: 16GB

-and I took the average of the time (in **microseconds**) spent by the program to execute the matrix-vector moltiplication:
+I took the average of the time (in **microseconds**) spent by the program to execute the matrix-vector moltiplication:

 | Test | Compressed | Decompressed |
 |:----:|:--------:|:----------:|